Good Food

 that japanese place

 India Palace.
-Cheap East India
+Cheap East India buffet.
+Some Chinese-like dishes are offered.
+OK

 Falafel King R